Chrismarsh/CHM/README.md

 |Soil  |   Frozen soil infiltration (Gray et al., 2001) |
 |Mass redistribution | PBSM3D (Marsh et al, 2018 in review); Snowslide (Bernhardt 2010) |

-Input meterology is spatially interpolated and down-sclaed from the input station or virtual-station (e.g., from numerical weather prediction) to produce a spatially distributed driving dataset.
+Input meterology is spatially interpolated and down-scaled from the input station or virtual-station (e.g., from numerical weather prediction) to produce a spatially distributed driving dataset.
 There are a number of ways to downscale these meterology.

 |Variable |     Type|
 | ------- | ------  |